-- 5.4 A prescribed fee per course shall be payable for condoning shortage of attendance. - 5.5 Shortage of attendance below 65% in any course shall in 'NO' case be condoned. - 5.6 A Student, whose shortage of attendance is not condoned in any course(s) in any semester, is considered detained in that course(s) and is not eligible to write Semester End Examination(s) of such course(s) in that semester, and he has to seek reregistration for those course(s) in subsequent semesters, and attend the same as and when offered. - 5.7 A student who fulfills the attendance requirement in the present semester shall not be eligible for readmission into the same class. - 5.8 a) A student shall put in a minimum required attendance in at least three theory courses (excluding audit course) in I Year I semester for promotion to I Year II Semester.

-b) A student shall put in a minimum required attendance in at least three theory subjects (excluding audit course) in I Year II semester for promotion to II Year I Semester.
+- 5.5 Shortage of attendance below 65% in any course shall in 'NO' case be condoned. - 5.6 A Student, whose shortage of attendance is not condoned in any course(s) (Theory/Lab/Mini Project with Seminar) in any semester, is considered detained in that course(s) and is not eligible to write Semester End Examination(s) (in case of Mini Project with Seminar, his/her Mini Project with Seminar Report or Presentation are not eligible for evaluation) of such course(s) in that semester, and he has to seek re-registration for those course(s) in subsequent semesters, and attend the same as and when offered. - 5.7 A student fulfills the attendance requirement in the present semester shall not be eligible for readmission into the same class. - 5.8 a) A student shall put in a minimum required attendance in at least three theory courses (excluding mandatory (non-credit audit) course) in I Year I semester for promotion to I Year II Semester. - b) A student shall put in a minimum required attendance in at least three theory courses (excluding mandatory (non-credit audit) course) in I Year II semester for promotion to II Year I Semester.